Southclaws/gitwatch/README.md

 channel of size 1 so there's no explicit need to ever read from it but it can be useful for sequencing things properly.

-You can specify branches by appending the repository path with a `#` character followed by the branch name.
-Thanks to @ADRFranklin for this feature!
+You can set the branch and directory name of target repositories.
+See the docstring for `Repository` for details.